Prove your good standing with the state to legally conduct business or secure financing

 However, sole proprietorships and general partnerships cannot request Certificates of Good Standing since they’re not required to register with the state.

 To get a Certificate of Good Standing, start by checking informally to make sure your business complies with state regulations.
 Confirm as well that you’ve paid all required taxes.
 You do this through searching state websites.
 You must have the original name under which you registered your business to complete the search.

-A faster, easier option lets you check your Certificate of Good Standing off your to-do list when you use the ZenBusiness worry-free compliance service.
-Our service helps keep you in compliance, and we can also help you reinstate your company’s good standing if needed.
+A faster, easier option lets you check your Certificate of Good Standing off your to-do list when you use the ZenBusiness Certificate of Good Standing service.

 Staying on top of compliance issues, including the need for Certificates of Good Standing, can be time-consuming.
 On top of that, the penalties for failing to satisfy compliance obligations, such as paying franchise taxes or filing annual reports, can be high.

 Many small business owners find that their best choice is to work with a professional business services company that can provide worry-free compliance management.
 At ZenBusiness, we’re ready to get the Certificate of Good Standing that you need, as well as to help with all your compliance concerns.
 Contact us today so you can focus on growing your business.

 Get Your Certificate of Good Standing